uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 But Jordan’s Principle was not passed into law; rather, it is a statement of principle by the Canadian parliament.[^34] Many inter-governmental cases of disputed responsibility continue.

-Call to Action:
+#### Call to Action:

 3. We call upon all levels of government to fully implement Jordan’s Principle.

-Improving outcomes for children
+### Improving outcomes for children

 Although there is now considerable Aboriginal control of child-welfare services, Aboriginal agencies still struggle for adequate funding.
 There is a need for more funding and research into preventive services that can support Aboriginal families.
-At the same time, many of the conditions that result in disproportionate Aboriginal involvement in the child-welfare system are related to more intractable legacies of residential schools, including poverty, addictions, and domestic and sexual violence.
+At the same time, many of the conditions that result in disproportionate Aboriginal involvement in the child-welfare system are related to more intractable legacies of residential schools,<!--x-->
+including poverty, addictions, and domestic and sexual violence.
 We believe that in order to redress the legacy of residential schools and to move towards more respectful and healthy relationships, the Government of Canada, in meaningful consultation with First Nations, Inuit, and Métis communities, must recognize and address the broader context of the child-welfare crisis.
 This includes matters of child poverty, housing, water, sanitation, food security, family violence, addictions, and educational inequities.